xcrailer/FlowTime/README.md

 # FlowTime

   A focused, privacy-first time tracking app that lives in your macOS menu bar.
+Track projects, hit daily goals, and review detailed reports — all without leaving what you're working on.

   ## Features

+  ### Menu Bar Timer
-  - **Menu Bar Timer** — Start, stop, and switch tasks without leaving what you're working on.
-Live elapsed time displayed right in the menu bar.
+  Start, stop, and switch tasks directly from the menu bar.
+Live elapsed time is always visible — no need to open a window.

+  ### Projects & Tasks
-  - **Projects & Tasks** — Organize work into projects with color coding, client names, and billable rates.
+  Organize work into color-coded projects with client names and billable hourly rates.
+Create tasks within projects to track time at any level of detail.

-  - **Daily Dashboard** — Visual progress ring, streak tracking, weekly trends, and quick actions at a glance.
-  - **Timeline & Entries** — Browse, edit, split, merge, and duplicate time entries.
-Manual entry creation for forgotten time.
+  ### Dashboard
+  A daily overview with a visual progress ring, current and best streaks, weekly trend chart, and quick-action tiles.

+  ### Timeline & Entries
+  Browse time entries by day.
+Edit start/end times, add notes and tags, split entries at the midpoint, merge adjacent entries, or duplicate for repeated work.
+Create manual entries for time you forgot to track.

+  ### Reports & Analytics
-  - **Reports & Charts** — Filter by date range, group by project/client/task/day/tag.
-Bar charts, pie charts, and hourly breakdowns.
+  Filter by any date range and group by project, client, task, day, or tag.
+Includes daily bar charts, project pie charts, hourly heatmaps, and detailed data tables.

+  ### Export & Import
-  - **Export** — CSV, XLSX, PDF, JSON, and ICS formats.
-PDF reports include billing summaries and branding.
-  - **Import** — Bring in data from CSV or JSON, including Toggl-compatible formats.
+  Export to CSV, XLSX, PDF, JSON, and ICS.
+PDF reports include billing summaries with your branding.
+Import from CSV or JSON, including Toggl-compatible formats.

+  ### Idle Detection
-  - **Idle Detection** — Automatically detects when you step away and offers to trim, keep, or discard idle time.
+  Automatically detects when you step away.
+When you return, choose to trim the idle time, keep it, or stop the timer at the moment you left.

+  ### Goals & Streaks
-  - **Daily & Weekly Goals** — Set targets and get notified when you hit them.
-Track your streak.
+  Set daily and weekly time goals.
+Get notified when you hit them.
+Track your current streak and personal best.

+  ### Themes
-  - **12 Themes** — Default Blue, Nord Aurora, Rosewood, Ocean, Ember, Nightfall, Dracula, One Dark, Catppuccin, Gruvbox, Tokyo Night, and Solarized Dark.
-Light and dark variants for each.
+  12 hand-crafted color themes — Default Blue, Nord Aurora, Rosewood, Ocean, Ember, Nightfall, Dracula, One Dark, Catppuccin, Gruvbox, Tokyo Night, and Solarized Dark — each with light and dark variants.

-  - **iCloud Sync** — Sync your data across Macs.
+  ### Billing
+  Set hourly rates at the project or task level.
+View billing amounts per entry, per project, or as a summary across any date range.

+  ### Backups
-  - **Backups** — Automatic and manual local backups with integrity verification and one-click restore.
+  Automatic and manual local backups with SQLite integrity verification and one-click restore.

-  - **No Third-Party Dependencies** — Built entirely with Apple frameworks.
+  ### iCloud Sync
+  Optionally sync your time tracking data across Macs using your personal iCloud account.

   ## Requirements